-Who has to take USPAP?
+Who is required to take USPAP courses?

 Can I take USPAP online or in the classroom?

 Yes!
 The Foundation has on-demand online and classroom versions of the real property USPAP Courses available for purchase.
 The Foundation and McKissock, a leading developer of online education, have partnered again to develop online on-demand versions of the real property version of the current 15-Hour National USPAP Course and 7-Hour National USPAP Update Course.
 Education providers interested in offering these online Foundation courses through McKissock should contact Emily Onuffer at [email protected] for additional information.

 Please note some state regulatory agencies may not allow USPAP to be taken online.
 Be sure to check with your state appraisal regulatory agency for details.

 The classroom versions of the national USPAP courses are also currently available.
 Please contact your educational provider for a schedule of course offerings or your state appraisal regulatory agency for information they may have on courses offered in your state.
 Please note that the AQB now permits our courses to be taught synchronously (live) online.
 Again, check with your state appraisal regulatory agency for their requirements.